Third-hand smoke: Exposure and health effects

 Humans can be exposed to THS through inhalation, skin contact, or ingestion.
 Many common surfaces can accumulate THS compounds, including furnishings, walls, flooring, and clothes.
 THS is thought to potentially cause more harm to infants and young children because younger children are more likely to put their hands in their mouths or be cuddled up to a smoker with toxins on their skin and clothes.
-Infants also crawl on the floor and eat from their hands without washing them first, ingesting the toxins into their still-developing systems.
+Infants also crawl on the floor and eat from their hands without washing them first, ingesting the toxins into their still-developing respiratory and immune systems.

 According to a study conducted by Northrup, 22% of infants and children are exposed to SHS/THS in their homes each year, comprising a major proportion of the 126 million nonsmokers exposed to harmful tobacco products annually.

 Though research is limited, many harmful health effects have been linked to THS exposure.
 THS has the potential to impair wound healing by altering the body's natural anti-inflammatory response, remodel respiratory structure due to increased collagen deposits in airways, and cause permanent damage to DNA.
 Other health effects include asthma, increased cough morbidity, and other respiratory conditions.
 If pregnant mothers are exposed to THS, it can slow fetal lung development in the third trimester.
 In children, THS exposure has also been linked to sudden infant death syndrome (SIDS) as a potential cause factor, and has also been linked to cognitive and memory deficits in growing children.
 Whether or not these largely theoretical relationships are causal in humans at realistic exposure levels remains to be seen.

 Third-hand smoke has also been tested in various cell assays.
 THS exposure by cells has been shown to lead to the observation of DNA strand breaks, inhibition of proliferation, and cell death.
 Acrolein has shown to be a particularly potent third-hand smoke gas.

 A study led by Ashley Merianos, a tobacco researcher at the University of Cincinnati, revealed that in homes where children live, surfaces were contaminated with nicotine and the tobacco-specific carcinogen NNK.
 This was observed even in homes with voluntary indoor smoking bans, highlighting the persistent nature of THS pollutants.
 The study revealed higher levels of NNK and nicotine in lower-income households and homes that do not ban indoor smoking.
+Residential field studies have found that third-hand smoke accumulates in smokers' homes and remains even after the smokers move out, including after long periods of vacancy and standard cleaning.
+Nonsmoking adults and children who move into such homes have been observed to have higher nicotine levels on their hands and higher urinary cotinine than residents of homes with no history of smoking, indicating continued exposure to THS from contaminated dust, air and surfaces.